rust-lang/reference/src/type-layout.md

 minimum size and an alignment at least as large as the type's minimum alignment.
 Some notable cases of minimum size and alignment are:
-- For [`Sized`] types, the type's minimum size and minimum alignment are always equal to the type's size and alignment
+- For [`Sized`] types, the type's minimum size and minimum alignment are always equal to the type's size and alignment, respectively
-- For a [slice type](#slice-layout), `[T]`, the minimum size is 0 bytes (corresponding a slice with 0 elements), and the minimum alignment is the alignment of `T`
+- For a [slice type](#slice-layout), `[T]`, the minimum size is 0 bytes (corresponding to a slice with 0 elements), and the minimum alignment is the alignment of `T`
 - For a [trait object](#trait-object-layout), the minimum size is 0 and the minimum alignment is 1
 - For a struct type with a dynamically-sized field, the minimum size is taken to be